AnswerDotAI/fastmigrate/README.md

 db_path = "path/to/database.db"
 migrations_dir = "path/to/migrations"

-# Create/verify there is a versioned database,
+# Create/verify there is a versioned database, or else fail
-# which marks it as managed by fastmigrate, or fail.
 current_version = ensure_versioned_db(db_path)

 # Apply any pending migrations